servicetitan/Stl.Fusion/docs/Overview.md

 ```

 As you see, it's fairly simple - you use `Computed.Invalidate(...)`
-to capture and invalidate the result of another computed service method.
+to capture and invalidate the result of another compute service method.

 I guess you anticipate there are some cases when it's hard to precisely
 pinpoint what to invalidate.
 Yes, there are, and here is a bit trickier